nhsconnect/nhslogin/src/what-is-provisioning.md

 Account provisioning lets healthcare staff create or upgrade a patient’s NHS login account to the [highest level of verification (P9)](https://nhsconnect.github.io/nhslogin/user-journeys/#p9).

-This avoids users having to [prove who they are](https://help.login.nhs.uk/provewhoyouare) themselves, using photo ID or other details.
+This avoids patients having to [prove who they are](https://help.login.nhs.uk/provewhoyouare) themselves, using photo ID or other details.

 <hr>